autoguru-au/overdrive/.changeset/chatty-rice-play.md

 '@autoguru/overdrive': patch
 ---

-**StandardModal**: Fixes mobile view to be pinned to the bottom of the page

-**StandardModal**: Fixes tablet view to have all round corners
+**StandardModal**: Fixes mobile view to be pinned to the bottom and table view is all rounded corners